racodond/sonar-gherkin-plugin/README.md

  * Star (*) step prefix should not be used
  * Tabulation characters should not be used
  * Tags should comply with a naming convention
+ * Tags should not be set on Examples

 ### Templates